A (motor yacht): Construction and launch

 Project Sigma was given the hull number 970 (she was the 970th build by Blohm + Voss), it was decided that construction would take place at Howaldtswerke-Deutsche Werft (HDW), a sister yard in Kiel also owned by B+V's parent, ThyssenKrupp Marine Systems.

 The boat was out of public view for three years, until she presented in an unfinished state for the first time in January 2008.
 She was provisionally named SF99, as painted on the stern.
 Six weeks later she emerged again, to perform some brief trials in the waterway adjacent to the shipyard.
 Finally, in March, the vessel sailed north out of the Kiel Fjord, to perform her first sea trials off the coast of Rügen in the Baltic Sea.

 Prior to delivery, the yacht was finally christened A in May 2008.
 The name “A” was used in order make the vessel appear first on shipping registries, while an artful report in the Sunday Times claimed it was "so that nothing can precede her in the list of the world’s greatest vessels".
-Once delivered, As maiden voyage took her to Kristiansand in southern Norway, where the new owners collected three Claude Monet paintings they had recently purchased.
+Once delivered, As maiden voyage took her to Kristiansand in southern Norway, where Andrey and Alexandra Melnichenko collected three Claude Monet paintings they had recently purchased.

 When completed, A was the sixth-largest privately owned motor yacht in the world, although by 2011 the construction of newer and larger vessels had relegated her from the top ten.
 At the time of its launch many commentators made note of the fact that Melnichenko's vessel was slightly bigger than Roman Abramovich's Pelorus, and talk of boat-building one-upmanship between the two oligarchs was fuelled further when Abramovich launched an even bigger yacht, Eclipse, in 2010.